-FEE TYPE DESCRIPTION FEE AMOUNT Examination Fee This fee includes official results reporting to the candidate, three licensing jurisdictions (provided result report requests are requested at the time of application), and the candidate's dental program (CODA accredited dental school). \$975 Processing Fee for International Candidates This processing fee applies to candidates who are students or graduates of a dental program that is not in the United States or Canada. \$350 Results Report Fee (optional) This fee covers a single results report for a recipient NOT selected at the time of application. \$50 per report Results Audit Fee (optional) DTS is willing to audit a candidate's results if the request is received within 30 days of the reporting date on the official results report. \$65
+FEE TYPE DESCRIPTION FEE AMOUNT Examination Fee This fee includes official results reporting to the candidate, three licensing jurisdictions (provided result report requests are requested at the time of application), and the candidate's dental program (CODA accredited program). \$845 Processing Fee for International Candidates This processing fee applies to candidates who are students or graduates of a dental program that is not in the United States or Canada. \$350 Results Report Fee (optional) This fee covers a single results report for a recipient NOT selected at the time of application. \$50 per report Results Audit Fee (optional) DTS is willing to audit a candidate's results if the request is received within 30 days of the reporting date on the official results report. \$65 INBDE Certificate Candidates can order a full-size (8.5'x11") National Board Certificate with optional frame.
+To purchase, candidates must log in with their DENTPIN®.
+Log in using DENTPIN.
+Eligibility Extension Fee Candidates can extend their eligibility period for a fee.
+The extension is for 45 days and is available once per application. \$135